and Site Map

 unlikely to get an email reply from me quickly enough to beat the deadline

 at an unscheduled time.
 You can’t fix the problem by calling me … you can avoid

 the problem by better organizing your time.
 Handle all communication

-other than emergencies by email or by visiting me during my office hours.
+other than emergencies by email or by visiting me during student drop-in hours.

 Never assume I know what you are talking